 Research, Development and/or Manufacturing Services.
 The promises under our agreements may include research and development or manufacturing services to be performed by us on behalf of the counterparty.
 If these services are determined to be distinct from the other promises or performance obligations identified in the arrangement, we recognize the transaction price allocated to these services as revenue over time based on an appropriate measure of progress when the performance by us does not create an asset with an alternative use and we have an enforceable right to payment for the performance completed to date.
-If these services are determined not to be distinct from the other promises or performance obligations identified in the arrangement, we recognize the transaction price allocated to the combined performance obligation as the related performance obligations are satisfied the customer options are determined to represent a material right, the material right is recognized as a separate performance obligation at the outset of the arrangement.
+If these services are determined not to be distinct from the other promises or performance obligations identified in the arrangement, we recognize the transaction price allocated to the combined performance obligation as the related performance obligations are satisfied.

+Customer Options.
+If an arrangement contains customer options, we evaluate whether the options are material rights because they allow the customer to acquire additional goods or services for free or at a discount.
+If the customer options are determined to represent a material right, the material right is recognized as a separate performance obligation at the outset of the arrangement.
 We allocate the transaction price to material rights based on the relative standalone selling price, which is determined using assumptions regarding estimated costs, discount rates, post-option development timeline, the probability of technical and regulatory success and the probability that the customer will exercise the option.
 Amounts allocated to a material right are not recognized as revenue until, at the earliest, the option is exercised or expires.
 If the options are deemed not to be a material right, they are excluded as performance obligations at the outset of the arrangement.